thalescomp/Project-Descriptions-for-Review/DevOps/P0_Improvement_Plan.md

 Your project has two parts: first, a series of short, open-ended brief questions you must answer to provide an overview or **snapshot of your organization**; second, a set of **quantitative ratings** you provide about the effectiveness of collaborative processes within your organization.
 A sample completed project will be provided as a guide.

 We encourage you to examine a real-world work situation for this project.
-However, if you are not currently employed or if using your present employer would be too sensitive, we will also provide is a description of a fictional company that you can use for your project submission if necessary.
+However, if you are not currently employed or if using your present employer would be too sensitive, we have also provided a [description of a fictional company](P0_Fictional_Company.md) that you can use for your project submission if necessary.

 ## Organization Snapshot

 You will be asked to answer these questions that will provide an overview of the current state of your organization as you understand it today.

+#### Provide a brief description of your company and your team's role in it.

+Please address such questions as:

+* What is the company's main business?
+* How long has it been in existence?
+* How many employees are in the company?
+* What is the role of your team or organizational unit within the company?
+* How many employees are in your organizational unit or team?

+The response should give a clear picture of the company as a whole and the team's role.

 #### What is the core function of your team?
 What is the core function of your company or organizational unit?
 Is the core function of your team well aligned with the function of the larger organizational unit or the company as a whole?